 Once risks have been identified, any organizational impacts that could result, over time, from an interruption of normal operations should be examined in a Business Impact Analysis (BIA).
-Impacts can be both qualitative or operational and quantitative or financial.
-The identification of impacts is a critical component required in the cost-benefit analysis, evaluation and selection of viable recovery strategies.
-BIA should include:
+It should include:

 - Identification of the potential impact of unavailability of functions/processes or assets on the organization's business processes and its customers; - Establishing the maximum allowable outage for business processes, i.e., determine how long process can be non-functional before impacts become unacceptable.
 (The effects of the outage can be tracked over time as well as across related resources and dependent systems identifying any cascading effects).
-Cost of system inoperability is weighed against the cost of resources required for restoring the system. - Determine what and how much is at risk by identifying critical business functions and prioritizing them (also called Service Classification Analysis)
+Cost of system inoperability is weighed against the cost of resources required for restoring the system. - Determine what and how much is at risk by identifying critical business functions and prioritizing them (also called Service Classification Analysis) - Establish the Recovery Time Objective RTO (Determining how long process can be nonfunctional before impacts become unacceptable) and Recovery Point Objective RPO (Establishing to what point in time the business needs data restored to) for each critical business process.
+These are determined by business owner in conjunction with the Business Continuity Function (The RTO/RPO objectives for business processes might differ based on the time of the year).

-- Establish the Recovery Time Objective RTO (Determining how long process can be nonfunctional before impacts become unacceptable) and Recovery Point Objective RPO (Establishing to what point in time the business needs data restored to) for each critical business process.
-These are determined by business owner in conjunction with the Business Continuity Function (The RTO/RPO objectives for business processes might differ based on the time of the year). - It is essential to have a full understanding of the interactions between systems when developing the recovery objectives.
+• It is essential to have a full understanding of the interactions between systems when developing the recovery objectives.
 A system which, in the view of the business owner, is non-critical may be inputting files into business critical systems.
 Hence the lowest of the RTO of interfacing systems must apply to all of these systems